 Rights Related to HOA Records

 Homeowners generally have the legal right to review the HOA’s records, which can include meeting minutes, budgets, financial documents, and reserve studies, along with other such documents.
-Typically, the only association documents homeowners can’t request for review are confidential, such as those dealing with litigation that are under review with the HOA attorney.
+Typically, the only association documents homeowners can’t request for review are confidential, such as those dealing with litigation that is under review with the HOA attorney.

 Such laws typically outline the process the homeowner needs to follow to make a records request and the timeframe in which the HOA must comply with the request.
 However, some states do allow the HOA to charge the homeowner for any printing or copying costs related to providing the documents requested for review.